 - If unable to supervise, place them in a safe and approved area with puzzle toys and inedible chewy toys.

-- Keep changing the toys so that they have a sense of interest in the activity.
+- Keep changing the toys, so they are interested in the activity.

-- Buy various chewy toys that are correct for how big your dog is and their preferences in terms of chewing.
+- Buy various chewy toys that are correct for your dog’s size and chewing preferences.

-- Keep aside their favorite toys and chews for when they would be kept alone or crate time.
+- Keep aside their favorite toys and chews for when they would be alone or during crate time.

 Chewing is a common issue for puppies.
 In fact, for any dog younger than a year, this is a common complaint.
-Now, there could be so many reasons why your pup is chewing everything.
+Now, there could be many reasons your pup is chewing everything.